 Natural wreaths have been popular at Christmas for centuries, typically made from evergreens that are able to survive the harshest winters.
 Getting a real wreath made up by your local florist will give you the chance to bring all kinds of festive scents into the home such as eucalyptus, pine and even citrus.
 Pictured is a lovely design from The Indytute Experiences* who put on classes to make your own.

 This interior by Swedish stylist AnnaLeena shows what can be done with a gnarled sculptural branch and a glass carboy.
 The dramatic silhouette is softened with white fairy lights and makes a beautiful wintery feature.
-For similar vessels, try these large hand blown bottle vases made from recycled glass from Not on the High Street*
+For similar vessels, you’ll find a selection of vintage demijohns at Vinterior*

 These twig stars are another typically Scandinavian decoration and as you can see from the video below, are very easy to make.
 As usual, drape with fairy lights and prop up on a side table or fireplace.
 Image via Houzz.

-Hanging tree ornaments can come in beautiful intricate designs that sometimes get lost once they’re hung on the Christmas tree.
-To show them off, hang a small collection on a single branch, as demonstrated in this monochrome set up by talented Norwegian interior blogger Marthe Holien Bø.
+Tree ornaments can come in beautiful intricate designs.
+To show them off, hang a small collection on a single branch, as shown in this monochrome set up by talented Norwegian interior blogger Marthe Holien Bø.
 Pictured below are Harini recycled glass baubles in antique black by Nkuku*.

 Neptune styled this Scandi inspired Christmas table setting by suspending a huge branch from the ceiling.
 Providing you have some way of hanging it securely, it’s a clever alternative for creating impact in a smaller space, without the need for a Christmas tree.

 They may not all be suitable for eating, but berry branches are an effortless way of adding a splash of colour to the table.
-In this rustic table setting the look it completed with apothecary bottles for vases and linen textiles.
+For this simple table setting, the look it completed with apothecary bottles for vases and linen textiles.
 Image via Tending the Table.

-This winter styling by Atelier Sukha in Amsterdam shows just how much ‘pale’ can most definitely be interesting.
+This winter styling by Atelier Sukha in Amsterdam demonstrates that ‘pale’ can most definitely be interesting.
 It shows how white on white combined with warm wood, can look bright and cheerful and well as calming.
 Styling by Cleo Scheulderman and photo by Jeroen van de Spek via Vosges Paris.

 Pines in a line